Sustainable Winemaking Since 1795

 In 1795, when our estate first began cultivating vines in the rolling hills of Bordeaux's right bank, sustainability wasn't a concept - it was survival.
 The families who worked this land understood that healthy soil produced healthy grapes, that preserving water sources ensured future harvests, and that maintaining diverse ecosystems protected against crop failures.

 This wasn't environmental activism.
-It was agricultural wisdom passed through generations, long before terms like "organic vineyard bordeaux" or "biodiversity conservation" entered our vocabulary.
+It was agricultural wisdom passed through generations, long before terms like "sustainability, "biodiversity conservation" or “agri-forestry” entered our vocabulary.

 This consistency matters.
-Generations of the same family have worked this land, each inheriting not just property but responsibility.
-When you know your great-great-grandchildren may walk these same vineyard rows, you make different decisions.
+Only three families have worked this land, each inheriting not just property but responsibility.
+When you know your great-grandchildren may walk these same vineyard rows, you make different decisions.
 You think in decades, not quarters.

 Alan's Environmental Legacy

-When Alan Johnson-Hill purchased Château Méaume in 1978, he inherited this heritage and amplified it.
-In the early 1980s - decades before sustainability became an industry buzzword - Alan began transitioning our vineyard practices towards organic viticulture.
-His colleagues thought him eccentric.
+When Alan and Sue Johnson-Hill purchased Château Méaume in 1978, they inherited this heritage and amplified it.
+In the early 1980s - decades before sustainability became an industry buzzword - Alan and Sue began transitioning our vineyard practices towards sustainable viticulture.
+Their colleagues thought them eccentric.
 The industry was moving towards agrochemicals and standardisation; Alan was moving in the opposite direction.

 He eliminated synthetic pesticides from our vineyards, choosing instead natural pest management through biodiversity.
 He abandoned chemical fertilisers, returning to composting and cover crops that enriched soil structure naturally.
 He preserved the forest edges and hedgerows that others cleared for expansion, recognising them as crucial habitat for beneficial insects and birds.